JunyiFeng2048/CS410-JunyiFeng-Website/README.md

 # Project

 This project is my final project in PSU CS410 Fall 2022.
 The purpose of this project is to demonstrate what we learned in class and create a personal website.
-The website should include A Navbar that navigates to the different sections(About, Previous Work, Projects, and Contact).
+The website should include a Navbar that navigates to the different pages(About, Previous Work, Projects, and Contact).
 I chose to use [TailwindCSS](https://tailwindcss.com/) and [Vue 3](https://vuejs.org/) in [Vite](https://vitejs.dev/).
 The theme colors are white and gray.
 I checked the site on Chrome and Firefox with screen sizes of 414px, 768px and 1024px.

 ## Recommended IDE Setup